DRAM Speed Converter

 Is MT/s the same as MHz?

 No. MT/s measures transfers per second, while MHz measures clock cycles per second.
-DDR memory performs two transfers per clock, so MT/s is roughly double MHz.
+DDR memory performs two transfers per clock, so MT/s is double the real clock.
+The tool converts a 3200 MT/s rate to a 1,600.00 MHz clock.

 Does lower CAS latency always mean faster memory?